Franco Ambrosio: Life

-A friend of the politician Paolo Cirino Pomicino, Ambrosio was included in investigations into possible conspiracy to defraud involving Campania criminal organisations, politicians and entrepreneurs.
+A friend of the politician Paolo Cirino Pomicino, Ambrosio was included in investigations into possible conspiracy to defraud that involved Campania criminal organisations, politicians and entrepreneurs.

 Death

 On the morning of 15 April 2009 his eldest son Massimo discovered the dead bodies of Ambrosio and his wife Giovanna Sacco in their seaside villa in Posillipo.
 The cause of death was determined to be injuries to the head from a blunt object.
 There were signs of a robbery: a broken window, possessions scattered and valuables missing.
 The next day three Romanian immigrants, including one who had worked as his gardener, were arrested and charged with murder.